-By far the best card for a balance transfers, the Chase Slate® is offering a 0% Introductory APR on balance transfers and purchases for 15 months and $0 balance transfer fee!
+By far the best card for a balance transfers, the Chase Slate® is offering a 0% Introductory APR on balance transfers and purchases for 15 months and $0 intro balance transfer fee!
 With no balance transfer fee for the first 60 days, the Slate from Chase is offering interest free payments for up to 15 months with no catch and no annual fee.
 Plus, they’ve now added a free FICO® score on your credit dashboard within the account.
-You’ll also get 0% intro APR on purchases for 15 months, then after the introductory offer, the purchase APR becomes 12.99%, 17.99, or 22.99% variable.
+You’ll also get 0% intro APR on purchases for 15 months, then after the introductory offer, the purchase APR becomes 12.99% to 22.99% variable.
 It has been years since I saw a no balance transfer fee credit card!
 Most, if not all credit cards, want you to pay 3% to 5% for doing a balance transfer.
 However, you won’t have to pay a dime for transferring your higher rate balances to this Chase Slate card!

 Chase Slate® Card Features:

 - Chase Slate named “Best Credit Card for Balance Transfers” two years in a row by Money Magazine

 - $0 Introductory balance transfer fee for transfers made during the first 60 days.

 - 0% Introductory APR for 15 months on purchases and balance transfers.

 - Free Monthly FICO® Score and Credit Dashboard

 - No Penalty APR – Paying late won’t raise your interest rate (APR).
 All other account pricing and terms apply

 Here’s Why You Should Apply For This Card:

 Introductory $0 Balance Transfer Fee for the first 60 days: You may want to do balance transfers during the first 60 days of your account.
 This is the main attraction of the Chase Slate since it has introductory $0 balance transfer fee.
 You’ll be saving quite a lot of money from paying high interest rate of your other cards.